Anabaptist settlers: United States

 Monument to Adam Miller, a Mennonite and the first white settler of the Shenandoah Valley.

 The first Anabaptist settlers in North America were German and Swiss Mennonites and Amish people who settled in the Province of Pennsylvania in the 1700s.
 From Pennsylvania, Anabaptists then settled in other colonies and later in additional US states.
 In some places, such as Washington and Johnson counties in Iowa, Amish people were the very first white settlers to settle on Indigenous land.
 Amish settlers arrived in Johnson and Washington counties in the 1840s.

 The first Amish settlement in North America, the Northkill Amish Settlement in Pennsylvania, was destroyed in 1757 following the Hochstetler massacre.
 The massacre was committed during the French and Indian War by French-allied Native Americans who resented English encroachment on their land.
 The settlement had been located close to the edge of the legal boundary upon which European settlers were permitted by colonial authorities to settle.

 Mennonites first arrived in Pennsylvania in 1683 and now live on traditional Lenape land.
 In 2023, the Chief of the Delaware Tribe of Indians visited the Mennonite Heritage Center in Harleysville, Pennsylvania, in order to ask Mennonites for land to bury their dead ancestors.

 From 1873 on, many Russian Mennonites settled the Great Plains on the western frontier of the United States.
 Mennonites settled land in Indian Territory (now Oklahoma), and in 1880 established missionary work in an attempt to convert inhabitants of the Cheyenne and Arapaho Tribes to Christianity.
 A decade later, the Mennonite Brethren Church began missionary work in an attempt to convert the Comanche.

 Hutterites who settled in western states like South Dakota gained formerly Indigenous land through the Homestead Acts.

+The Mennonite Church USA historically supported the Doctrine of Discovery in their theology, but in the 21st century has been working to repudiate the doctrine.

 South America

+Bolivia

+Mennonite settlers began establishing colonies in Bolivia in the 1950s, primarily in the Santa Cruz Department, with later migration from Mennonite communities in Paraguay and Mexico.
+The Mennonite population grew from fewer than 200 settlers in the late 1950s to an estimated 150,000 people living in at least 120 colonies by the early 2020s.